Right-handed neutrino pair production via second-generation leptoquarks: Introduction

-For our purpose, then, we consider a setup where the light neutrinos get their masses through the ISM.
+For our purpose, we consider a setup where the light neutrinos get their masses through the ISM.
 In the ISM, there are three RHNs (one for each generation) and three extra neutral fermions ($S_{L_i}$ with $i\in\{1,2,3\}$ being the generation index, all singlets under the SM gauge group).
 Due to these extra fermions, the RHNs can have (sub-)TeV-range masses.
-We consider the parameter region where the RHNs are lighter than the LQ, which decays exclusively through the RHN+jet decay mode.
-After production, for the LHC to detect their signatures, the RHNs should not be long-lived and decay to SM particles within the detectors.
-Generally, the strongest collider bounds on the RHNs come from the searches for same-sign dilepton pairs, the signature of the Majorana nature of the RHNs.
+We are interested in the parameter regions where the RHNs are lighter than LQs so they can decay exclusively through the RHN+jet decay mode.
+For the LHC to detect their signatures, the RHNs should not be long-lived and decay to SM particles within the detectors.
+Generally, the strongest collider bounds on the RHNs come from the searches for the same-sign dilepton pairs, the signature of the Majorana nature of the RHNs.
 However, these bounds do not affect our analysis as the RHNs are pseudo-Dirac types in ISM.
 They decay mainly through the $\nu_R \rightarrow W^{\pm}\ell^{\mp}$ and $\nu_R \rightarrow Z/h~\nu_{\ell}$ processes in roughly $2:1:1$ ratio.